swirldev/swirl_misc/README.md

-Testbed for new swirl features.
+Testbed for new swirl features and content.

 For more info: http://swirlstats.com